AnthonyVNgo/nowww-app/README.md

 - User can view other Nowww user profiles

 ## Future Stretch Features
+- User can see last login timestamp
 - User can send messages to other users
 - User can be notified of other users updates
+- User can load more gallery cards
+- User can filter gallery cards

 ## Try it Out
 Try the application [Here](https://new-nowww.herokuapp.com/)